Nesta/phoenix/README.md

 -----
 1.- CREATING A SUBTHEME:
 You should never modify a theme that is packaged and released from Drupal.org because, if you do, all your changes will be lost once that theme is updated.
-Instead, you should create a subtheme from one of the starterkits folders.
+Instead, you should create a subtheme from STARTERKIT folder.
 Once you've donde that, you can override styles, templates...
-In short: YOU HAVE TO USE A SUBTHEME.

-For this, copy the STARTERKIT directory into /themes.
+For this, copy the STARTERKIT directory into /themes/custom and rename with your desired name.

 More info in STARTERKIT directory (README.txt file)